Dr Jessica Fish

 Since qualifying I have worked clinically in NHS posts, initially at the Oliver Zangwill Centre for Neuropsychological Rehabilitation, and later at the Wolfson Neurorehabilitation Centre (St George's Hospitals).
-I have also had academic and related roles at the Institute of Psychiatry, Psychology & Neuroscience, King's College London.
-I moved to Glasgow to join the DClinPsy programme team in November 2019 and retain a part-time position as Research Lead for the Department of Clinical Neuropsychology and Clinical Health Psychology at St George's.
+I have also held academic and related roles at the Institute of Psychiatry, Psychology & Neuroscience, King's College London.
+I moved to Glasgow to join the DClinPsy programme team in November 2019, working part time and retaining a remote part-time role with St George's, and in 2021 I increased my hours with the university and became Research Director for the Applied/Clinical Neuropsychology programmes.
+I retain a clinical affiliation with the Department of Clinical Neuropsychology and Clinical Health Psychology at St George's.

 My research interests are in neuropsychology and neuropsychological rehabilitation in adults.
 My primary interests are in improving assessment and rehabilitation techniques for the cognitive problems that frequently occur after brain injury and that impair everyday functioning (e.g. those concerned with attention, memory and executive functioning), but I am also interested in emotion regulation, psychological adjustment, holistic approaches to rehabilitation, and neuropsychological formulation.

 I am interested in supervising students/trainees on any project within my broad areas of interest and competence.